Bg

 • Asleep: 6:45 PM

 Plan for a day.
-The morning nap is usually 3 hours after waking in the morning, meaning the afternoon nap should be offered about 3.5 hours after your baby typically wakes from their first nap.
+The morning nap is usually around 3 hours after waking and the afternoon nap should be offered about 3.5 hours after your baby typically wakes from their first nap.

 Here’s an example of what your baby’s day may look like at this age: